 Every response you get can generate further conversation as additional followers chime in to agree or offer alternatives.
-And you can take notes and put those responses to use later on.
-It’s a useful way of gaining insight into the thoughts, preferences and behaviors of your audience.
+Take notes and put those responses to use later on.
+In addition to being a way to engage customers in meaningful conversation, you will gain insight into the thoughts, preferences, and behaviors of your audience.

 3. Be a Pain Reliever

 If you want to engage your customers in meaningful conversation, ask about their pain points.
 Lessons learned often make effective conversation starters on social media.

 Ask a question like, “What’s the biggest lesson you’ve learned in your career?”
 The insightful responses are great conversation starters and often cover topics and experiences that you and your followers can bond over.
 How you exactly ask that question will depend on your industry and how general or specific you want the answers to be.